OpenNebula/docs/source/deployment/config/workflow.rst

 Step 1 - Prepare Onecfg
 --------------------------

-Before upgrading OpenNebula, you need to ensure that state of Onecfg configuration module is clean without any pending migrations from past or outdated configurations.
+Before upgrading OpenNebula, you need to ensure that state of Onecfg configuration tool is clean without any pending migrations from past or outdated configurations.
 Run ``onecfg status`` to check the configuration state.

 Clean state might look like: